bharagha/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/how-to-use-application.md

 #### 2. **AI-Powered Event Viewer**

+The AI-Powered Event Viewer tab visibility is controlled by the NVR_GENAI environment variable (default: false).
+When enabled (NVR_GENAI=true), the application internally uses the Frigate genai configuration (genai.enabled: true) to power the AI features.

 Get intelligent summaries of detected objects and events in your video streams.

 This feature provides real-time AI analysis and description of events as they occur across your camera network: